 |Greater than 0.250” (6.35mm)||+/-2.5% of diameter|

-The shelf life of our wire is determined by the alloy and its resistance to oxidation, as well as the storage container and environmental conditions.
+The shelf life of our wire is determined by the purity of indium, as well as packaging and environmental conditions.

-To increase storage time and minimize surface oxidation, keep the wire tightly sealed in the original container at 55% RH or less at or below 22°C. You can also store our wire in an inert atmosphere, such as a nitrogen dry box.
+To increase storage time and minimize surface oxidation after opening the original packaging, keep the wire tightly sealed in the original container at 55% RH or less at or below 22°C. You can also store our wire in an inert atmosphere, such as in a nitrogen dry box.